Antisocial Personality Disorder: Criteria For A Sociopath Diagnosis

 According to the DSM, personality disorders are organized into three clusters labeled type a, type b, and type c.
 Antisocial personality disorder falls under cluster b, which includes disorders characterized by “erratic or dramatic behavior and engagement in extremely impulsive, theatrical, illegal, and promiscuous behaviors.”

 The expertise of the psychologist or psychiatrist can play a significant role in the accuracy of the diagnosis.
-Consider researching licensed mental health care professionals to find one specializing in treating or diagnosing personality disorders.
+Consider researching licensed mental health care professionals to find one specializing in diagnosing personality disorders and treating antisocial personality disorder.
 Reviewing clinical training, licensure, and patient reviews may assist in choosing a licensed psychiatrist, psychologist, therapist, or counselor.

 The diagnosis criteria for antisocial personality disorder is used to establish someone with sociopathic tendencies or sociopathic personality disorder.
-Sociopathy is not a clinical diagnosis but a term used to describe characteristics under the ASPD diagnostic label.
+Sociopathy is not a clinical diagnosis but a term used to describe a severe form of characteristics under the ASPD diagnostic label.

 The following criteria are listed in the DSM-5 for a diagnosis of antisocial personality disorder.